ylperon/dot-config/README.md

-Configs for Bash, Vim, Tmux and other.
+Configs for Zsh, Vim, Tmux and other.
 =======================================

 TL;DR